What you need to know about

 - Humidity – Use dehumidifiers that drain continuously into pipes or sinks instead of needing to be emptied.
 Paint brick or cinder block basement walls with mold inhibitor.

 - Bathrooms – Wash bathroom tiles and grout frequently.
 If mildew is present, clean with a mold-specific disinfectant (Pine-Sol, Lysol, Tilex, Clorox, X-14).
+That pink line along the edge of your shower or tub is mold.
 Remove excess shower humidity with exhaust fans or open windows.

 - Bedrooms – Encase mattresses and pillows in air-tight covers to reduce dampness.